Apple Pay Suica Guide

 - The ¥500 card deposit is automatically added to the balance when the transfer is successfully completed.

-- You cannot use the plastic card after transferring it to iPhone or Apple Watch.
-The card number will also be changed.
-If your plastic Suica•PASMO•ICOCA card was registered for any linked services such as EX • smartEX or Eki-Net eTickets see the Linked Services section below to get the new card number.
+- Beware of linked services: the plastic card number changes when transferred to Wallet.
+If your plastic Suica card was registered for any linked services such as EX • smartEX or Eki-Net eTickets see the Linked Services section below to get the new card number.

 Move card to Apple Watch

-Transfer Suica•PASMO•ICOCA from iPhone or vice versa with Watch app.
-See “Move your Suica, PASMO or ICOCA from your iPhone to your Apple Watch” in Add a transit card to Apple Wallet support page for details.
-You cannot transfer a card between devices during a transit.
+Transfer Suica from iPhone or vice versa with Watch app.
+See “Move your Suica, PASMO or ICOCA from your iPhone to your Apple Watch” in Add a Suica, PASMO, ICOCA card to Apple Wallet support page for details.
+You cannot transfer a card between devices during transit.

-Recharge Suica•PASMO•ICOCA with Apple Pay, anywhere on the go, it’s the best thing about going digital:
+Add money (Recharge) Suica with Apple Pay, from anywhere while on the go, it’s the best thing about going digital:

 - Tap Add Money.